hande-qmc/hande/documentation/manual/compile.rst

     Set the fortran compiler.
 fflags
-    Set flags to be passed to the fortran compiler during compilation. cxx
+    Set flags to be passed to the fortran compiler during compilation. cc
-    Set the C++ compiler.
+    Set the C compiler.
-cxxflags
+cflags
-    Set flags to be passed to the C++ compiler during compilation. cppdefs
+    Set flags to be passed to the C compiler during compilation. cppdefs
     Set definitions to be used in the C pre-processing step. cppflags